Where do my member dues go?

 What are my total dues paid for the year for tax purposes?

 Contact Member Services to calculate and/or confirm the amount for the year.
 Email email@example.com or call your local HGEA office.

 What is the advantage of being an HGEA member?

-As an HGEA member, not only will you receive the benefit of representation by HGEA’s professional staff, but you will also be eligible to receive a variety of products and services at attractive group discounts, and lower rates on auto, homeowners, long-term care, and life insurance.
+As an HGEA member, not only will you receive the benefit of representation, collective bargaining, and contract enforcement by HGEA’s professional staff, you will also be eligible to receive a variety of products and services at attractive group discounts, and lower rates on auto, homeowners, and life insurance.
 In addition, you will be able to participate in subsidized sports leagues, fun family events, fellowship activities and recreational classes.
-We also provide education and training on various subjects, as well as eligibility to local and national scholarships, including the Charles R. Kendall Scholarship.
+We also provide education and training on various subjects, as well as eligibility for local and national scholarships, including the Charles R. Kendall Scholarship.

 Am I still an HGEA member?

 To check your current membership status, log in to the Member Dashboard.
 If you are able to log in, then you are currently a member.
 If you are unable to obtain access, then your membership has most likely lapsed.
 Since there are a variety of reasons this could have occurred, please email HGEA at firstname.lastname@example.org or call your local HGEA office.